art567/bf2opendata/README.md

 # BF2-Open-Data

-Open data for known login systems
+*Open data for known login systems in Battlefield 2*

-Player validation data
+*Player validation data keeping & exchange*

+*Please send your pull request's if you want to update data*